arnonmoscona/monastery-docs/docs/about.md

 In short, I was not able to find anything coming close to even a small subset of this set of attributes.
 There are some fantastic projects out there, but none actually seems very practical when looked at closely.
 In real-world examination, all seemed to leave a good deal of development to get something we could adopt at my work.

-On examining the problem more closely, it appears that what is missing is not so much core, difficult technologies, but mostly a framework that stiches everything together in a sensible way.
+On examining the problem more closely, it appears that what is missing is not so much core, difficult technologies, but mostly a framework that stitches everything together in a sensible way.

 ## Principles
 ### Minimalism